Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Gathering Support:
-- The chapter begins with Jon Snow rallying support from the northern houses to liberate "Arya Stark" from Ramsay Bolton's clutches.
+- Continue with Jon Snow rallying support from the northern houses to liberate "Arya Stark" from Ramsay Bolton's clutches.
 - He travels from house to house, making persuasive arguments and forming a coalition of houses that are united against the Boltons.
 - Jon faces challenges in gaining the trust and loyalty of some houses due to the skepticism surrounding his true parentage.
 2. Revealing Jon's Parentage: